This guide explains the unique transparency afforded by clicktopurchase® when buying and selling property. We will cover the following:

 The clicktopurchase® Blockchain ledger provides immutable proof of the audit trail and transactions.

-(6) Validation of a digital signature
+(6) Validation of a digitally signed document

 clicktopurchase® provides a mechanism for a bidder and agent to download and keep the digitally signed document.
 The document can be downloaded from My Account but is also emailed, along with the digital Memorandum of Sale contract note, at the point an offer is accepted.